Zaxxon: Sequels

-Zaxxon was followed by an arcade sequel in November 1982: Super Zaxxon.
+An arcade sequel, Super Zaxxon, was released in November 1982.
 It has a different color scheme, the player's ship flies faster (making the game more difficult), the space segment is replaced with a tunnel, and the enemy at the end of the second fortress is a dragon.
 It did not do as well as the original.
 Super Zaxxon topped the US RePlay arcade chart for software conversion kits in July 1983.
 In 1984, Sega released Future Spy with a similar style.

-In 1987 Zaxxon 3-D was released for the Master System.
+In 1987, Zaxxon 3-D was released for the Master System.
 This console variation makes use of the 3-D glasses add-on.
 As with the Atari 2600 and Intellivision ports, it is forward-scrolling rather than isometric.

-Zaxxon's Motherbase 2000 was released for the Sega 32X in 1995.
-It is the first Zaxxon game to incorporate polygon graphics.
-The game bore the Zaxxon brand only in the United States, as the Japanese version was named Parasquad and the European version was named Motherbase.
-U.S. gaming critics generally remarked that the game was not similar enough to Zaxxon to justify the use of the brand.
+Zaxxon's Motherbase 2000 was released for the 32X in 1995.
+It is the first Zaxxon game with polygonal graphics.
+The game bore the Zaxxon brand only in the United States.
+It was released as Parasquad in Japan and Motherbase in Europe.
+US gaming critics generally found it was not similar enough to Zaxxon to justify the use of the brand.

 Zaxxon Escape was released on October 4, 2012, for iOS and Android devices.
-The game was criticized for having little resemblance to the original.
+It was criticized for having little resemblance to the original.

 Popular culture

-In 1982 Milton Bradley released a Zaxxon board game.
+In 1982, Milton Bradley released a Zaxxon board game.

-In Paramount's 1984 film Friday the 13th: The Final Chapter, the character Tommy Jarvis, played by Corey Feldman, plays Zaxxon during his introduction.

 In 2012, Zaxxon was shown at "The Art of Video Games" exhibition at the Smithsonian.